Under fire, Facebook announces a strong third quarter

 Apple as ‘major headwind’

-Analysts and investors had been concerned that Facebook’s results would be depressed by Apple’s move to allow users of iOS devices to opt out of in-app ad tracking (Ad Tracking Transparency), allowing them to block the techniques that interactive advertising platforms such as Facebook, Google, and Snap use to target ads and measure their performance.
-Snap’s stock took a 25% haircut after the company reported disappointing results and stated that Apple’s change earlier this year as the main cause.
+Analysts and investors had been concerned that Facebook’s results would be depressed by Apple’s move to allow users of iOS devices to opt out of in-app ad tracking (Ad Tracking Transparency), allowing them to block the techniques that interactive advertising platforms, such as Facebook, Google, and Snap use to target ads and measure their performance.
+Snap’s stock took a 25% haircut after the company reported disappointing results and stated that Apple’s change earlier this year was the main cause.

 Facebook also felt the effects, but not as severely, and was not punished by its investors.
 During Monday’s earnings call, Facebook CFO David Wehner said Apple’s tracking crackdown was the “major headwind” confronting Facebook’s ad business during the third quarter.
 COO Sheryl Sandberg said her company would have seen its ad business grow from the second quarter to the third had it not been for Apple’s policy change.
 She added that Facebook has already begun building tools to help it target and measure ads without the help of device identification it once received from all iOS devices.